List | Map | Chart by year

 Washington: Haven't visited

 West Virginia: Went the length of the state on I-77 on the 1982 World's Fair trip (see Tennessee); stopped to eat in Beckley, saw Charleston.
 Went the length in the opposite direction on the 2012 Florida trip (see Florida).
-Also visited on 1985 Ocean City trip (see Maryland), 1986 NC Outer Banks trip (see North Carolina), 2011 Niagara Falls/Maryland/Pittsburgh trip (see Pennsylvania), 2014 East Coast trip (see Massachusetts), and in 2017.
+Also visited on 1985 Ocean City trip (see Maryland), 1986 NC Outer Banks trip (see North Carolina), 2011 Niagara Falls/Maryland/Pittsburgh trip (see Pennsylvania), 2014 East Coast trip (see Massachusetts), and in 2017 and 2019.
 I have visited WV on local road trips originating in NE Ohio.

 Wisconsin: For as many times as I've been to Chicago, you'd think I would have been to Wisconsin a lot.
 I haven't.
 In 1978, my parents celebrated their tenth wedding anniversary by revisiting their honeymoon destination: Wisconsin Dells.
 We then went to the U.P. of Michigan and back across the Mackinac Bridge to home.
 While we made a couple trips to Wisconsin before 1978 to visit a couple in Watertown that my parents knew, we made none after 1978 as a family.
 The closest approach was camping at Zion State Park across the border in Illinois as part of a 1982 trip to Great America (see Illinois).
 I finally returned in 2015 with my girlfriend on a trip to Chicago, Milwaukee, and Wisconsin Dells.
 We partially retraced that route in 2016 going to Mount Rushmore then crossed the top of the state on US 8 on the way back.